matreoxio/pinboard-scraper-api/README.md

 ## Thisngs to improve
 * Allow user to pass in the page they want to scrape
-* Check if a link has laready been scraped in the DB
+* Check if a link has already been scraped
 * Set up an automation to check link status

 ## Libraries Used